 Community Opportunity Grants help nonprofits carry out their mission more effectively.
 These are one-time grants with applications accepted on a rolling basis annually from January until Community Opportunity Grant funds are depleted.
-Community Opportunity Grants for 2019 are now closed.
+Community Opportunity Grants are currently closed.
 Applications for grants up to $20,000 are accepted without solicitation via our online grants system and provided to help build nonprofit organizational capacity in the following areas:

 - Enhancing service delivery

 - Conference attendance, workshops, and peer learning opportunities

 - Organizational assessment & branding

 Strategic Health Initiative Grants - up to $30,000

 Mental Health Outreach and Community Engagement Grants are closed